nuxt/http/docs/readme.md

 HTTP module for Nuxt.js provides a universal way to make HTTP requests to the API backend.

-This module is a successor of [Axios Module](https://github.com/nuxt-community/axios-module) with more than 100K weekly downloads and heavily tested.

-Behind the scenes HTTP uses [ky-universal](https://github.com/sindresorhus/ky-universal) and [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make HTTP requests.
+This module is a successor of [Axios Module](https://github.com/nuxt-community/axios-module) and behind the scenes use [ky-universal](https://github.com/sindresorhus/ky-universal) and [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make HTTP requests.
+Please see [migration guide](./migration) if currently using axios module.

+Starting with v2.5.0, Nuxt.js has built-in support for universal fetch.
+Using this module has serveral advantages and is mondatory in most of real-world use cases.

+- Fluent [ky](https://github.com/sindresorhus/ky) API with more enhancenments and shortcuts
+- Highly customizable options support for BaseURL
+- Automatically proxy cookies and headers when making requests from server side
+- Best practices to avoid token sharing while making server side requests
+- Easy proxy support to avoid CORS problems and making deployment easier